dfkaye/dev-links/README.md

 # Links

-Collection of links to articles on different topics for developers like me interested in JavaScript, test-driven development, and a better front-end architecture.
+Collection of links to articles on different topics for developers like me interested in JavaScript, test-driven development, front-end architecture, model-checking, and in general, gate-keeping against ideas and policies that actively harm front-end web development and user experience.

 ## Finding things